The 10 Hidden IT Risks

 6.Manual Web Application and Add-on Inventory

-An accurate application inventory is essential for new OS deployments.
+An accurate application inventory is essential to maintain security and compliance.
 According to Gartner: “Companies must obtain a detailed inventory of the user environments, including hardware, software and processes.”
-And it’s not just needed for deployments, the explosion of web-based applications with their add-on components and interdependencies makes collecting detailed inventory information even more important to smoothly operate your IT environment.
+The inherent design of browser extension update mechanisms and the explosion of web-based applications access through browser extensions or components, as well as interdependencies makes collecting detailed inventory information even more important to smoothly operate your IT environment.

 image